Daydreamofpeach/ui-thing/content/4.goodies/full-calendar.md

 ### Update CSS

-In order to make the calendar match the UI Thing theme, I had to create the `full-calendar.css` file and import it in the `nuxt.config.ts` file.
+In order to make the calendar match the buildittheme, I had to create the `full-calendar.css` file and import it in the `nuxt.config.ts` file.

 <!-- automd:file src="../../app/assets/css/full-calendar.css" code lang="css" -->